• Skip to primary navigation

 Once in the combo, bread becomes a sponge that absorbs all the sauces - plus, it can make lasagna feel a bit lighter on your stomach.

-While you can get breadsticks in commerce, it pays off doing them yourself.
+While you can get breadsticks in commerce, it pays off doing them yourself - try these breadsticks side ideas for pairing for best results.

 In terms of texture, they are super crunchy, so they can match the soft and tender lasagna.